wYaobiz/starter-academic/content/authors/xxu/_index.md

 ---
 # Display name
-title: Srujan Reddy Belaganti
+title: Dr. Xin Xu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Students
+role: Associate Professor, Associate Dean (External Relations and Development), Faculty of Business, Director of Faculty of Business Digital Transformation Centre

 # Organizations/Affiliations
 organizations:
-- name: NJIT
+- name: Business School of HongKong Polytechnic University
   url: ""

 # Short bio (displayed in user profile at end of posts)